Agnibha007/Agnibha007/README.md

 **Every pixel has a purpose.** Whether it's the spacing between two buttons or the timing of a hover transition, nothing in the UI should feel accidental.
 Detail is not detail.
 It is the design.

 **Choose simple over easy.** Simple requires discipline.
 Fewer dependencies, cleaner abstractions, systems that don't break when you look at them wrong.
-Harder to build.
-Easier to maintain.

-**The best code is deleted code.** Every feature, every abstraction, every dependency comes with a cost.
-I ship less code than most people — and what remains works harder.
+**The best code is deleted code.** Every feature, every dependency comes with a cost.
+I ship less code than most — and what remains works harder.

 <br>